ascendix/salesforce-jdbc/README.md

 Sample connection string: jdbc:ascendix:salesforce://;User=myname@companyorg.com.xre.ci;Password=passwordandsecretkey

-**Warning!** password provided has to contain your password and secret key in one sting;
+**Warning!** A password provided has to contain your password and secret key in one sting;

 ## Supported features
 1. Queries supports native SOQL.